Printed Date: 28/05/2023

 Gareth Kirk - Senior Regional Director, North

 In Gareth’s day job, he works with our teams across Manchester, York, Newcastle, Cumbria, Preston and Belfast involving over 70 venues.
 The role includes close, day-to-day interaction with our local authority partners on both an officer and elected representative level.
-He also plays an important role in a large-scale, investment programme taking place across the region, with 5 new-build leisure centres due to be completed in the next couple of years, and over £100m of major refurbishments planned within the estate.
+He has also played an important role in a large-scale, investment programme taking place across the region, with numerous new-build leisure centres completed in recent years, and over £100m of future refurbishments planned within the estate.

 Back to top »